jhudson8/react-backbone/tutorials/responsive-design/README.md

 We are now going to [register a mixin](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-mixin-manager?focus=outline) using [managed events](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-events?focus=outline).

-We no longer have to worry about whether we unbound our resize listener.
+We no longer have to worry about unbinding our resize listener.
 We will also be using the [throttle callback wrapper](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/react-backbone/snippet/package/*throttle?focus=outline).

-FYI, managed mixins are handled slightly differently depndending on if a component or a mixin is including them.
-We're referencing managed events from a mixin but as a component you only need to include the ```events``` mixin and add an ```events``` hash attribute on the component.

 ```javascript
     // simple function to return the state object that contains the "profile" value